netdata/netdata/docs/store/change-metrics-storage.md

 Download
 the [calculator](https://docs.google.com/spreadsheets/d/e/2PACX-1vTYMhUU90aOnIQ7qF6iIk6tXps57wmY9lxS6qDXznNJrzCKMDzxU3zkgh8Uv0xj_XqwFl3U6aHDZ6ag/pub?output=xlsx)
 to optimize the data retention to your preferences.
 Utilize the "Front" spreadsheet.
+Experiment with the variables which are padded with yellow to come up with the best settings for your use case.

 ## Edit `netdata.conf` with recommended database engine settings